-If the Dismissal Appeal is not approved, then the student may re-apply for admission after 3 terms.
-Students must meet Readmissions requirements, up to and including conditional returns.
-Students may apply for Dismissal Appeal up to a maximum of three (3) times per degree program.
+If an appeal is not approved, the student will be notified in writing from the University.
+The student may re-apply for admission after 3 terms.
+Students must meet Readmissions requirements.
+Students may apply for Dismissal Appeal up CIU Catalog - August 15, 2022 66 to a maximum of three (3) times per degree program.